Donald Trump drags Kari Lake into his latest conspiratorial drama - ExBulletin

 Trumps claim Lake couldn’t vote in her district, however, was debunked by the candidate herself, who has previously said she traveled to another area and had no problems.

-We went from a Republican area to vote, we went down to the heart of liberal Phoenix to vote because we wanted to make sure we had good machines, Lake said on Election Day.
+We went from a Republican area to vote, we came to the heart of liberal Phoenix to vote because we wanted to make sure we had good machines, Lake said on Election Day.

 And guess what?
 They had no problems with their machines today.
 Not a single machine spat out a ballot here today, not one in a very liberal area.